michal-h21/luatex-harfbuzz-shaper/README.md

 Context and Luaotfload tries to do glyph shaping with Lua functions, but it is lot of really hard work and complex scripts such as Indic or Arabic doesn't seem to be supported fully.

+Some simple node callback function, `hf_fontload.process_nodes`, is provided.
+See `ahoj.tex` for usage.

 ## Questions and issues